U.S. firms eye Myanmar as sanctions suspended

 "For the investor, financial sanctions are very important.
 Because of them, I haven't been able to move ...
 The U.S. can invest in a lot of areas."

-Soe Thein, who met GE's Rice in Naypyitaw last month, said the company was interested in leasing generators to supply electricity to Yangon.
-An official in Yangon said the project would consist of four generators of 25 megawatts each.
+Soe Thein, who met Rice in Naypyitaw last month, said GE was interested in leasing generators to supply electricity to Yangon.
+An official in Yangon said the project would consist of four generators of 25 MW each.

 President Barack Obama, elaborating on the policy shift, said Washington would work to "ensure that those who abuse human rights, engage in corruption, interfere with the peace process, or obstruct the reform process do not benefit from increased engagement with the United States".